Go to the first, previous, next, last section, table of contents.

 -fdebug-kludge

-and EQUIVALENCE
+COMMON and EQUIVALENCE members

 that might help users of debuggers work around lack of proper debugging